TJU-DRL-LAB/self-supervised-rl/RL_with_Environment_Representation/PAnDR/README.md

 ### (1) Offline Data Collection Phase

-Train PPO policies on each environments.

-Each of the commands below need to be run for seed in [0,...,4] and for default-ind in [0,...,19].
+For offline experiences, we first train a PPO policy for each environment.
+Each of the commands below need to be run for default-ind in [0,...,14] (15 training environments).
+The obtained policies are training policies that serve as the collectors of offline data.
+For each domain, 50-episode interaction trajectories are collected by each combination of training environment and training policy, e.g., 15 ∗ 15 ∗ 50 episodes of experiences collected in total for Ant-Wind.

 #### Spaceship
 ```